dansmyers/ComputerOrganizationAndArchitecture/Notes/03b-Unsigned_Integers.md

 Our traditional decimal number system, where each digit corresponds to a power of 10, is called the **base-10 number system**.
 We could also call it a "positional number system with radix 10."
 Ten is a good base for a number system, because humans (with the exception of my high school shop teacher, Mr. Ledford) have ten fingers.

-Actually, lest I besmirch his memory, I should point out that Mr. Ledford was a great teacher, that I loved shop class, and that he lost his finger in an accident that nothing to do with woodworking.
+Actually, lest I besmirch his memory, I should point out that Mr. Ledford was a great teacher, that I loved shop class, and that he lost his finger in an accident that had nothing to do with woodworking.

 There's no reason, however, to restrict ourselves to a base-10 number system.
 Computers use a **base-2 number system** also called the **binary system**.
 Each position in a binary number corresponds to a power of 2, and each digit can take one of two values, 0 or 1.